For the rich and nerdy.

 - Gahan of Gathol wore a jewel-encrusted harness in the beginning of Edgar Rice Burroughs's Chessmen of Mars.

-- The eponymous Macguffin of The Maltese Falcon is a gem-covered statue of a falcon that was later covered with black enamel to hide its value.
+- The eponymous Macguffin of The Maltese Falcon (and its real-life inspiration, the Kniphausen Hawk) is a gem-covered statue of a falcon that was later covered with black enamel to hide its value.

 - In Robert E. Howard's Conan the Barbarian story "The Tower of the Elephant" — the title tower.
 Conan (who is young at this point) is rather dazzled by it; only the Old Master thief Taurus gets him to go on, for the Mineral MacGuffin.